 Root planing is performed in order to remove cementum and surface dentin that is embedded with unwanted microorganisms, toxins, and tartar.
 The root of the tooth is literally smoothed, which promotes healing, and also helps prevent bacteria from easily colonizing in the future.

 Dedicated to improving the dental health in patients of all ages!Contact us today to schedule your appointment or if you have any questions; we are here to help!

 Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
 In some cases, Drs.
-Austin, Hachem or Feller may place antibiotic fibers in the periodontal pockets after scaling and planing.
+Austin or Hachem may place antibiotic fibers in the periodontal pockets after scaling and planing.
 This may be done to control infection and encourage normal healing.

 When deep pockets between teeth and gums are present, it is difficult for Drs.
-Austin, Hachem or Feller to thoroughly remove plaque and tartar.
+Austin or Hachem to thoroughly remove plaque and tartar.
 Patients can seldom, if ever, keep these pockets clean and free of plaque.
 Consequently, surgery may be needed to restore periodontal health.